Me (mythology)

-In Sumerian mythology, a me (Sumerian: me; paršu) is one of the decrees of the divine that is foundational to Sumerian religious and social institutions, technologies, behaviors, mores, and human conditions that made Mesopotamian civilization possible.
-They are fundamental to the Sumerian understanding of the relationship between humanity and the gods.
+In Mesopotamian culture, Me (Sumerian: me; parṣu) are rituals that were considered to be the property of the gods.
+During the performance of a Me, the respective deity incarnates itself in the person performing the ritual.
+The Sumerian religious and cultural life was based on the Me.
+Thus, the correct practice of these rituals at the temples was essential for the existence of society.

 Mythological origin and nature

-The mes were originally collected by Enlil and then handed over to the guardianship of Enki, who was to broker them out to the various Sumerian centers, beginning with his own city of Eridu and continuing with Ur, Meluhha, and Dilmun.
-This is described in the poem, "Enki and the World Order" which also details how he parcels out responsibility for various crafts and natural phenomena to the lesser gods.
+According to the poem "Enki and the World Order", the Me were originally collected by Enlil and then handed over to the guardianship of Enki, who was to broker them out to the various Sumerian centers, beginning with his own city of Eridu and continuing with Ur, Meluhha, and Dilmun.
 Here the mes of various places are extolled but are not themselves clearly specified, and they seem to be distinct from the individual responsibilities of each divinity as they are mentioned in conjunction with specific places rather than gods.
 After a considerable amount of self-glorification on the part of Enki, his daughter Inanna comes before him with a complaint that she has been given short shrift on her divine spheres of influence.
 Enki does his best to placate her by pointing out those she does in fact possess.

 There is no direct connection implied in the mythological cycle between this poem and that which is our main source of information on the mes, "Inanna and Enki: The Transfer of the Arts of Civilization from Eridu to Uruk", but once again Inanna's discontent is a theme.
 She is the tutelary deity of Uruk and desires to increase its influence and glory by bringing the mes to it from Eridu.
 She travels to Enki's Eridu shrine, the E-abzu, in her "boat of heaven", and asks the mes from him after he is drunk, whereupon he complies.
 After she departs with them, he comes to his senses and notices they are missing from their usual place, and on being informed what he did with them attempts to retrieve them.
 The attempt fails and Inanna triumphantly delivers them to Uruk.

 The Sumerian tablets never actually describe what any of the mes look like, but they are clearly represented by physical objects of some sort.
 Not only are they stored in a prominent location in the E-abzu, but Inanna is able to display them to the people of Uruk after she arrives with them in her boat.
 Some of them are indeed physical objects such as musical instruments, but many are technologies like "basket weaving" or abstractions like "victory".
 It is not clarified in the poem how such things can be stored, handled, or displayed.

 Not all of the mes are admirable or desirable traits.
 Alongside functions like "heroship" and "victory" are "the destruction of cities", "falsehood", and "enmity".
 The Sumerians apparently considered such evils and sins an inevitable part of humanity's experience in life, divinely and inscrutably decreed, and not to be questioned.